qvipin/ctf/ctflearn/ripmybof.md

 ```

-Classic Ret2win, we `gets()` is incredibly vulnerable, we overflow the stack and fly into win.
+Classic Ret2win, `gets()` is incredibly vulnerable, we overflow the stack and fly into win.
 We need an offset though, Binja has us covered!

 ![x](imgs/image.png)